 Spinach walnut pesto for the win!
 In the past few weeks, this bright green multi-purpose magic sauce has made its way onto things like roast chicken, (dry brined of course) sweet potatoes, french lentils, salads, a delicious pan roast of cubed paneer, fennel and peppers, and an ultimate bagel sandwich that I’ll be talking about in the next post (It’s so good that I need to work up to it).Read More

 Tahini is a wonderful pantry staple to have around, but often we only use it for hummus and then we end up with a half-full container of tahini sitting around.
-So I’m showing you how to use tahini.
-Here are some recipes with tahini as alternatives to hummus.
-We’re making 3 recipes for dressing and dips.
-Cannellini bean hummus (white bean hummus), a really easy Baba Ganoush recipe, and a tahini lemon dressing recipe.Read More
+So here are some recipes with tahini as alternatives to hummus.
+We’re making 3 tahini dips.
+White bean hummus, a really easy Baba Ganoush recipe, and a tahini lemon dressing recipe.Read More

 The rules of chutney are simple.